 7. Read up on Swedish culture and your new city

 There’s lots to learn about Swedish culture and what you’ll have to look forward to in your free time.
 Here are a few ways to get started:

-- Follow the Study in Sweden Digital Ambassadors’ blog and Instagram for an inside look at what to expect here in Sweden.
+- Follow the Study in Sweden Digital Ambassadors on our blog, Instagram and Snapchat (@studyinsweden) for an inside look at what to expect here in Sweden.
 They’re happy to answer your questions!